M2.1. Varieties of Concurrent System

 A chimpanzee can readily learn to reach through a hole in the wall of its cage for bananas, guiding its arm movements by watching its own arm on a closed circuit TV camera mounted quite some distance from his arm ... a decidedly non-trivial bit of self-recognition, depending as it does on noticing the consonance of the seen arm movements on the screen with the unseen but intended arm movements.

-being able to "Do something"
+being able to "Do something"cf. human-computer interaction in spreadsheet

 perception of state-change